Synertry/BLokFiller/README.md

 A valid row needs to be filled with these:
 - Kategorie: The category for you content (umbrella term)
 - Dauer: The time for the tasks in hours.
-Decimals are supported with `.`  or `,`
+Decimals are supported with `.`  or `,`, but stick to minimum 0.5 steps.
+More detailed times are not recommended.
 - Rating: A value for the assessment **WIP: it defaults to 2 atm**[^3]
 - Lernfeld: Which qualification the task belongs to (supports only one atm)
 - Inhalt#: Your actual content, what you would write in a normal report book with out all the extras from BLok.
 Each cell gets written to one line

 The ressources are written without umlauts *(ä, ö, ü)*.
 If you can, avoid them.
+Having a big list can lead to undesired side-effects.

 ## TODO